HigherOrderCO/Bend/GUIDE.md

 Community
 ---------

-Again - this is still very new and experimental.
+Remember: Bend is very new and experimental.
 Bugs and imperfections should be expected.
-That said, HOC will be giving long-term support to Bend (and its runtime, HVM2).
-So, if you believe this paradigm will grow, and want to be part of it in these early stages, join us on [Discord](https://Discord.HigherOrderCO.com/).
-Report bugs, bring your suggestions, and let's build this together!
+That said, [HOC](https://HigherOrderCO.com/) will provide long-term support to Bend (and its runtime, HVM2).
+So, if you believe this paradigm will be big someday, and want to be part of it in these early stages, join us on [Discord](https://Discord.HigherOrderCO.com/) Report bugs, bring your suggestions, and let's chat and build this future together!